 The site was designed by Australian Architect, Mr Ridley Smith in conjunction with Ato Yoseph Bereded of Abba Architects, Addis Ababa.
 There are ten self-contained cottages that can accommodate up to 10 women each and three communal buildings.

 The residents receive schooling and training in life-skills and income-generation activities such as dairying, vegetable gardening, poultry, sewing, food preparation, cooking and baking.
 Many of the girls receive training to become nurse-aides or ‘carers’."
-(Information taken from
+(Information taken from this link.)

 At the time we visited, the residents and most of the staff from the Center were not present as it was market day in Addis Ababa.
 Nonetheless, one of the guards gave us a brief tour where we were able to capture a bit of what is happening at this multi-functioning complex.
 I am hoping to be able to return at some point when residents and staff are present in order to possibly take in a more detailed and thorough account of the services offered here.
 Below are some of the pictures that I was able to gather during our brief visit.